 Recent student activism and statements on diversity from academic leaders have led many U-M instructors to focus new attention on inclusive teaching, seeking ways to ensure all students feel welcome and able to succeed in their classes, regardless of race, ethnicity, or socioeconomic status.
 CRLT provides many resources to help you develop inclusive teaching strategies for your particular teaching context.
-To browse those, click on the 'Teaching for Equity and Inclusion' link under 'Resources'.
+To browse those, click on the 'Equity-focused Teaching' link under 'Resources'.

 In this blog, we focus on one strategy for creating an inclusive learning environment: encouraging productive student interactions in your classrooms, particularly when using small groups.